 Our office and staff collaborated with U.S. Army Garrison Yuma Proving Ground during development of their Integrated Natural Resources Management Plan and concur with the management goals and objectives as present in the revision for fiscal years 2023 - 2027.
-The goals and objectives represent the mutual agreement of the cooperating parties concerning conservation, protection, and management of wildlife resources on Yuma Proving Ground.
-Ty E. Gray Director Arizona Game and Fish Department Date
+These goals and objectives represent the mutual agreement of the cooperating parties concerning the conservation, protection, and management of wildlife resources on Yuma Proving Ground.